ourcodeinc/ActiveDocumentation-webapp/README.md

 **The file should be copied/moved to the root directory of the project.**

-## ruleJson.txt
+## ruleTable.json

-There must be a file name `ruleJson.txt` in the project folder in which all rules are stored. `grammar` field is recently added for each rule.
+There must be a file name `ruleTable.json` in the project folder in which all rules are stored. `grammar` field is recently added for each rule.
 It is mandatory but is generated for newly added rules.
 Here is an example for this file:

 ```javascript